 To help the Thessalonians come to their senses Paul uses himself as an example.
 When he was with them he worked.
 The work a Jew did with his hands honored him.
 There was a saying, “He who does not teach his son a trade, teaches him to steal.”

 The Holy Spirit inspired this letter.
-The Holy Spirit inspires all scripture.
+The Holy Spirit inspired all scripture.
 So, the commandment to work is a commandment from Christ.
 So too is it a commandment from Christ to not enable those who refuse to work.

-Paul says to, “take note of that person, and have nothing to do with him, that he may be ashamed.”
+Paul said to, “take note of that person, and have nothing to do with him, that he may be ashamed.”
 This is not a command to excommunicate the person or to discuss the issue in public.
 We are to have a private discussion.
-Paul says to warn him as a brother.
+Paul said to warn him as a brother.
 We are still to regard him as a believer.
 But we are to let him know he is outside the will of God.